learogue/csRNAseq_project/Tutorial/README.md

 ## Smart-seq2 format

 ### Generate matrix
-If you have check **Smart-seq2 format**, an information window will open to explain to choose folder(s) (_counts) to create a matrix if you have one file per cell, otherwise if you already have matrix, select nothing and click on Cancel on the next window and the processing will continue.
+If you have checked **Smart-seq2 format**, an information window will open to explain to choose folder(s) (_counts) to create a matrix if you have one file per cell, otherwise if you already have matrix, select nothing and click on Cancel on the next window and the processing will continue.
 This create a matrix with the number and the name of the counts folder in `Data`.

  >[!WARNING]
  > If you already have a matrix, it have to have genes names in rows and barcodes/cell ID in columns.
 If you have genes IDs, you can use `modify_ids_names.py` and enter at the beginning of the script the name of your input file and the output name like this: **matrix_Number_Author.tab**.